 Episodes

-Here's a handy navigation companion to the episode.
+Here's a handy navigation companion to this episode:

-(04:14 - 17:27) - The Parallel Universe, featuring reviews of albums by Kamasi Washington and Vince Staples
+(05:27 - 16:45) - The Parallel Universe, featuring reviews of new albums by Benjamin Booker and Squid

 Join our Curmudgeonly Community today! facebook.com/groups/curmudgeonrock